dekkit/Mini-Port-Replicator-PA2703U-VGA-Keyboard-Mouse-/README.md

 Please feel free to copy, adapt and use as appropriate .
 If you do improve on this design, please provide an acknowledgement, drop me a note / create an issue to let me know and share your results.

-If you would like to develop your own version (customised for your specific video device, make a smaller SMD version), or simply to poke around to help further your own understanding (pick up on any errors too!) - I used the free app EasyEDA - I've opened up the project to make it easiser to clone and adapt - https://easyeda.com/dekkit/dek-s-port-replicator-pa2703u
+If you would like to develop your own version (customised for your specific needs, make a smaller SMD version), or simply to poke around to help further your own understanding (pick up on any errors too!) - I used the free app EasyEDA - I've opened up the project to make it easiser to clone and adapt - https://easyeda.com/dekkit/dek-s-port-replicator-pa2703u

 Background